dgrisham/csci400/assignments/ruby/1-basics/description.md

 match this as closely as possible.

 ```
-Shownig a couple of word scores
+Showing a couple of word scores
 Score for hello is: 7 (should be 7)
 Score for banana is: 9 (should be 9)